PatLaCisay/3-tier-app/README.md

 This playbook simplifies the process of installing Docker on CentOS distrib, making use of roles for better organization and ensuring that the required dependencies and services are set up correctly.

+**3-4 Document your docker_container tasks configuration.**

+Each docker_container task configuration works the same way has a docker-compose service.